Allenuzoma/MERN-WEB-STACK/README.md

 **Creation of Models**
 We have to create models.
-Models make javascript apps interactive.
+Models make javascript applications interactive.
 We will use models to define the database schema so as to be able to define the fields in the document in the mongodb database which we would be using.
 We will have to install mongoose, which is a node.js package which makes working with mongodb easier.
 Go back to the Todo directory by using cd ..: